kanaka/mal/README.md

 *The Crystal implementation of mal was created by [Linda_pp](https://github.com/rhysd)*

-The Crystal implemenation of mal has been tested with Crystal 0.7.2.
+The Crystal implementation of mal has been tested with Crystal 0.7.2.

 ```
 cd crystal